Rainwright/Weather-Analytics/README.md

 * [x] Analysis 2.2 - What is the mean, min and max wind direction at both airports for each season

-* [ ] Analysis 2.3 - Does wind gust increments with wind speed at a constant ratio
+* [x] Analysis 2.3 - Does wind gust increments with wind speed (Relationship between wind gust and wind speed)?

 * [ ] Analysis 2.4 - When is the most dangerous time to take flight based on wind speed